evolvingstuff/vdw2/content/posts/video-references.md

 Vitamin D, which is actually a hormone rather than a vitamin, has a major impact on our bodies.

-It increases activation in more than <a href="/posts/2000-genes" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 4265">2000 genes</a>
+It increases activation in more than [2000 genes](/tags/2000-genes.html)

 This increased gene activation allows the body to combat disease.

 It is these changes that help us to combat disease.

-In fact, over 5000 scientific studies have shown the <a href="/posts/clear-association-of-vitamin-d-deficiency-with-more-than-100-diseases-and-health-problems" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 63">clear association of Vitamin D deficiency with more than 100 diseases and health problems,</a>
+In fact, over 5000 scientific studies have shown the [clear association of Vitamin D deficiency with more than 100 diseases and health problems,](/tags/clear-association-of-vitamin-d-deficiency-with-more-than-100-diseases-and-health-problems.html)

-&nbsp; &nbsp; &nbsp; most of which have seen <a href="/posts/dramatic-increases-over-the-past-50-years" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 4503">dramatic increases over the past 50 years.</a>
+&nbsp; &nbsp; &nbsp; most of which have seen [dramatic increases over the past 50 years.](/tags/dramatic-increases-over-the-past-50-years.html)

-These include some of the big ones: [cancer](/categories/cancer), [diabetes](/categories/diabetes), [osteoporosis](/categories/osteoporosis),  <a href="/posts/alzheimers" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 584">Alzheimer’s</a>, [multiple sclerosis](/categories/multiple-sclerosis),[obesity](/categories/obesity) and <a href="/posts/heart-disease" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 1422">heart disease</a>
+These include some of the big ones: [cancer](/tags/cancer.html), [diabetes](/tags/diabetes.html), [osteoporosis](/tags/osteoporosis.html),  [Alzheimer’s](/tags/alzheimers.html), [multiple sclerosis](/posts/multiple-sclerosis),[obesity](/tags/obesity.html) and [heart disease](/tags/heart-disease.html)

-Even [rickets](/categories/rickets), which supposedly had gone away 80 years ago, has reappeared.
+Even [rickets](/tags/rickets.html), which supposedly had gone away 80 years ago, has reappeared.

 Are YOU at risk for these diseases?